thruston/tex-tristram/README.md

 - p.59, line 3          final "e" in the line has slipped
 - p.87, catch word      "Turn" -> "--Turn", catch is missing a dash
 - p.90, line 14         "been" --> "had been" (word dropped at line break)
-- p.99, line 14         "Garagantna" --> "Garagantua" (compositor confused u and n)
+- p.99, line 14         "Garagantna" --> "Garagantua" (compositor confused u and n, again!)
 - p.100, last line      Missing catch-word -- "The", perhaps in Blackletter type?
 - p.140, line 2         opening paren in roman, but closing in italic type

+Quite often it is impossible to distinguish mistakes from Sterne's wit; what are we to make (for example) of the word "assimulation" on page nine of Vol IX?
+It might be a mistake, but then it might also be a happy accident.
+Or more probably learned wit.
+My Latin dictionary suggests that there was some classical confusion between the verbs "assimilare" and "assimulare".
+And Sterne uses the phrase "electrical assimilation" (spelled thus) on page nineteen of Vol II, but it is possible in Vol IX that he was unable to resist a word that combines "ass" and "mule".